aws/sagemaker-python-sdk/doc/overview.rst

        model_id=model_id, model_version=model_version, model_scope=scope
    )

-To list the available models and their versions,
+There are utilities built-in to list the available models and their versions,

 .. code:: python